Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable3.md

 >***Warning: while connecting up simple components to the GPIO pins is perfectly safe, it's important to be careful how you wire things up.
 LEDs should have resistors to limit the current passing through them.
 Do not use 5V for 3V3 components.
 Do not connect motors directly to the GPIO pins, instead use an H-bridge circuit or a motor controller board.***

-As you begin to use your Raspberry Pi to work your motors, you'll need to demonstrate that you can access and use a GPIO as both input and output.
+As you begin to use your Raspberry Pi, you'll need to demonstrate that you can access and use a GPIO as both input and output.
 Your Raspberry Pi should have come with a breadboard, some jumper wires, and some resistors, LEDs, and a DIP switch for this demonstration.

 **Practice:** To demonstrate output, create a Python script to blink an LED, either with user control or on a set interval.
 To demonstrate input, use the guides below to create a Python script to print a statement once on the screen whenever the switch is flipped in the real world.